albertizard/albertizard/README.md

 Let's see what data can tell us!

-Please contact me at albertizard ~at~ albertizard d0t com if this ressonates with you.
+Please contact me at ai \~at\~ albertizard d0t com if this ressonates with you.

 <!--
 **albertizard/albertizard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.